-When the ADDIE model was articulated as a framework for constant course development it gave a common language to Instructional Designers and educators.
+When the ADDIE training model was articulated as a framework for constant course development it gave a common language to IDs and educators.
 Those pesky surveys had a name (“Evaluation” Phase), and IDs could tell their managers, “We’re in Development at the moment, hoping to Implement next week.”

-In the ADDIE model the analysis phase is when the problem and instructional goals are outlined.
+In the ADDIE model, the analysis phase is when the problem and instructional goals are outlined.
 This is where instructional designers spend time understanding what needs to be made and how they will use the ADDIE model to make it.

-EdApp’s analytics suite allows administrators and educators to analyze where there are knowledge gaps and where focus should shift.
-Initially, employers usually have an idea of what they’d like their employees to know, but with EdApp’s data-driven learning we can have a better idea of what employees need to know to do their jobs better.
+EdApp’s analytics suite allows administrators and educators to analyze where there are knowledge gaps and where the focus should shift.
+Initially, employers usually have an idea of what they’d like their employees to know, but with EdApp’s data-driven elearning we can have a better idea of what employees need to know to do their jobs better.
 EdApp can be a great intermediary between management and employees and let them know about knowledge deficits they might’ve been unaware of.

 The design phase of the ADDIE model is when learning objectives are systematically set out and planned for.
 The learning objectives will be the framework for the creation of content for the learner.

 Changes in EdApp can happen instantly.
 The process of receiving feedback, revision and publishing can happen with a flick of the wrist.
 Sharing a lesson is easy as texting a preview link to someone on the team.
-With our course branding and custom CSS ability, a designer can make a change across whole courses at once if someone thinks the red should be a tad “redder.”
+With our course branding and custom CSS ability, a designer can make a change across whole courseware at once if someone thinks the red should be a tad “redder.”